GEM-benchmark/GEM-benchmark.github.io/web/tasks/WikiLingua.md

 ## Dataset Creation

-The authors extracted gold-standard article-summary alignments across languages by aligning the images that are used to describe each how-to step in an article.
+The authors extracted gold-standard article-summary alignments across languages by aligning the images that are used to describe each how-to step in a WikiHow article.

 ### Curation Rationale